MetaBarj0/covertops-cmake-llvm/README.md

 # cmake-llvm-coverage

-Visual code coverage indicators for C++ files using Llvm and cmake capabilities.
+Visual code coverage indicators for source code files of a Cmake project using Llvm capabilities.

-This extension will show all regions of code that are not covered for the currently edited C++ file.
+This extension will show all regions of code that are not covered for the currently edited source code file.

 `Insert gif here`